 Yes, please do!
 We encourage and welcome individuals and families to host children even if they are not interested in adoption.
 Our primary goal of the travel program is to raise awareness of the children’s needs to foster the improvement of the health, education, and general welfare of all orphan children in Ukraine.
 Therefore, the travel program itself raises funds for that purpose.
 You help us achieve such goals by hosting a child.

-Many host families want to keep in contact with the children they host in order to help them with basic needs and/or their education.
-This is one of the main goals of the program and it is strongly encouraged.
+Not for Colombia since the focus is mainly on adoption.
+However, for Ukraine and Nicaragua, it is strongly encouraged.
 You may keep in contact with the child you hosted through e-mail, and you may send money and/or packages to the child as often as you please.
 You will receive the e-mail of a translator, upon request, who will translate letters and ensure that your gifts get to your child for a nominal, monthly fee.

 Yes!
 Frontier Horizon runs three or four short-term service trips each year that you may join.
 The children absolutely love having their host families visit them in Ukraine, and actually seeing the orphanages and the children in their homes proves to be a life-changing experience for our teams.
 Please contact us if you are interested in traveling on a team or if you would like to organize a team to travel to Ukraine through Frontier Horizon.

 It is the responsibility of host families to serve as the guardians of Frontier Horizon Travel Program children at all times.
 Please contact us for more information on our policy regarding this.

 Children may travel throughout the United States.
 Colombian host families need to inform us of your schedule if you are taking your child more than two hours from your home.
 Children may not leave the United States.